Eldfin/SLIFOX/README.md

     Peaks with a goodness-of-fit value below this threshold will not be evaluated.
 - `weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance
+- `sens`: list (2, )
+    The sensitivity values for the amplitude (first value) and for the goodness-of-fit (second value), when calculating the significance.
 - `only_mus`: boolean
     Whether only the mus are provided in image_params.
 If so, only amplitude_threshold is used.
 - `directory`: string